tomGdow/RichInternetApplication/README.md

 A Rich Internet Application developed with [Josef Zacek](https://github.com/josefzacek?tab=activity) at the [National College of Ireland]()

 The final version of the project is DivZap.
-A perliminary version is called clickTheDivs
+A preliminary version is called clickTheDivs

 ###  Deployment
  The final version of the project ([DivZap](http://get-the-pigs.josefzacek.cz/)) is available at:  http://get-the-pigs.josefzacek.cz/